gw19/eleganttips.css/README.md

 Now you can have other features and styles by adding more classes <b>in your child element tag `<span>`</b>.

 #### Arrows
+By default, there is no arrow.
+If you want an arrow, add 'et-arrow' to class in <span>.
 ```html
 <span class='et-top et-arrow'>Here you are!</span>
 ```